Michigan and The United States

 The National Historical Geographic Information System (IPUMS-NHGIS) provides, free of charge, aggregate census data and GIS-compatible boundary files for the United States between 1790 and the present.

 We have print copies from 1900-present on the Census Shelves in the Government Documents area the right side of this map; a bit hard to see (organized alphabetically by subject and then year), and from 1790-1960 in microfilm (call number HA 201 YEAR).
+But don't go looking now: we're under construction until 2025.

 Agricultural and Economic Census Resources

 Agriculture: 1950, 1964-present.
-Links to current and historical data are available form the Census Bureau
+Links to current and historical data are available form the Census Bureau.

 Business: 1933-1967 (became the Economic Census in 1967)